Transformation

 You’ve probably read books on three-act-structure.
 But it is important to recognize that no one has yet been able to isolate the transcendent beauty that draws us into a great story.
 It is one thing to analyze the anatomy of a tale, but it is possible that story also contains magic.
 There is some ineffable quality that we can’t explain.

 The writer’s job (as I see it), is to track the beats in a believable way that lead to a transformation.
-I’ve laid out the steps in my Story Structure Worksheet here.
+I’ve laid out the steps in my free story structure guide linked below.

 Now, you may say, “What about a story where the protagonist dies?”
 Or, “What if the protagonist doesn’t get what they want?”
 There are cautionary tales, where the protagonist is destroyed by their own willfulness.
 This does not mean, however, that they have not come to understand the error of their ways.
 Story necessarily involves a transformation.